 Baddha konasana yoga poses names come from the Sanskrit language, here the name Baddha meaning bound, Kona meaning angle or split, and Asana meaning posture.

-The Baddha Konasana is the advanced variation of butterfly pose. because of the movement of the legs during the posture, giving the appearance of a butterfly flapping its wings.
+This pose is the advanced variation of butterfly pose. because of the movement of your legs during the posture, seems

 Therefore, it’s known as Titliasana.
 It is described in the 15th century Hatha Yoga Pradipika. and helps in Physical and mental relaxation and reduced stress.
 This pose is easy to do and suitable for everybody. sometimes it’s called Cobblers pose as it resembles the sitting position of a cobbler during work.

 What is Baddha konasana

 The Bound Angle Pose is relatively recent. but the pose is medieval,

 The most health benefits is stretch for the inner thigh, hamstrings, keeping the bladder, urinary tract, abdomen healthy, and also promotes blood circulation.

 on the other hand stimulating the Svadisthana (spleen or sacral) chakra, which promotes focus and productivity.

 How To Do Baddha